 The explanations here are meant to help the non-physicist to comprehend the results of the Evans equations.
-They are not strictly proper in every respect.
+They are not strictly proper in every respect and should be considered a review or a vocabulary lesson.

 Newton's laws of motion